Strestimate/strestimate.github.io/MODEL_GUIDE.md

 ## .terminateModel()
 A synchronous function that completely shuts down the models and clears the memory.
-The function once executed will require you to run initialize the model again.
+The function once executed will require you to initialize the model again.

 * Example usage:
     ```js